Optimizing Rotation Logic for Prime Time Slots

 counts = self.advertiser_hourly_counts.setdefault(advertiser_id, {})

-return counts.get(hour_key, 0) < cap # Enforce the per-spot contractual hourly cap
+return counts.get(hour_key, 0) < cap # enforce the per-spot contractual hourly cap

 def _check_separation(self, advertiser_id: str, slot_start: datetime.datetime, min_sep: int) -> bool: